-Each religious faith has nuptial traditions and practices -- including standard wedding vows -- that have been passed down through generations.
-Exact phrases vary slightly from place to place and among different clergy; here are some popular wordings you can adopt or alter to suit your tastes.
+Each religious faith has wedding traditions and practices -- including standard wedding vows -- that have been passed down through generations.
+Exact phrases vary slightly from place to place and among different clergy, so ask your officiant to tell you what he or she prefers.

 Catholic Wedding Vows